 Jefferson College Television (JCTV) is the source for local interest and educational programming.
-Cablecast on Charter Communications channel 989 in Jefferson County, JCTV has been bringing quality educational programming and local media coverage to the community for over 30 years.
+Cablecast on Charter Communications channel 989 in Jefferson County, JCTV has been broadcasting quality educational programming and local media coverage to the community for 35 years.
+All JCTV video content is also posted on the Jefferson College YouTube and Vimeo social media accounts.